Crunchwrap Supremes at home just like Taco Bell.

 If you read my post on beef enchiladas, I talked about making taco meat and freezing it.
 It’s great for quickly making recipes like this.
 If you have kids that prepare their own lunches over summer break, this is perfect for them to be able to make their own tacos.
 You can cook a big batch of ground beef, add in taco seasoning, and then portion out into freezer bags or containers.
 All it takes is a little heating up in the microwave or on the stove and you’re ready to go.

 If you noticed the delicious corn cake in the picture, we loooooove that stuff.
 To keep this a quick meal, I used ChiChi’s packaged sweet corn cake mix.
 You just add butter, water, and creamed corn.
-I need to try to make it homemade!
+I find it at Kroger locally.
+Target never seems to carry it.

 CopyCat recipe of Taco Bell's Crunchwrap Supreme.
 It's basically a hard taco all wrapped up in a soft taco.